alex-thorne/icecast.automation/README.md

     tcp     LISTEN   0        5                0.0.0.0:8000          0.0.0.0:*       users:(("icecast2",pid=2934,fd=4))
     ```

 ### Notes:

-If deploy any later changes via ansible, remember to run terraform apply before running the Ansible playbook to ensure the inventory file is up to date with the latest IP addresses.
+- Dynamic inventory: If you deploy any later changes via ansible, remember to run terraform apply before running the Ansible playbook to ensure the inventory file is up to date with the latest IP addresses.

 ### TODO
-[] improve README.md
+[ ] improve README.md